-Teams involved in the public information management function will coordinate with Māori- and Pacific-focused health teams within the Ministry of Health and networks led by other Government agencies to ensure key messages reach Māori and Pacific audiences effectively.
+Teams involved in the public information management function will co-ordinate with Māori- and Pacific-focused health teams within the Ministry of Health and networks led by other Government agencies to ensure key messages reach Māori and Pacific audiences effectively.
 Communication with these audiences can be channelled through:

-- Māori television - Māori and Pacific radio stations - Māori and Pacific language translations on the Ministry of Health website - the networks and resources of Te Puni Kōkiri, the Ministry for Pacific Peoples and other Government agencies.
+- Māori Television - Māori and Pacific radio stations - Māori and Pacific language translations on the Ministry of Health website - the networks and resources of Te Puni Kōkiri, the Ministry of Pacific Island Affairs and other Government agencies.